You can be a pastor who maintains a powerful prayer connection to Jesus.

 God wants to place His hand upon you.
 Invite Him to do so every day.

 And God wants to steer you toward significance and away from pain (unless that pain will result in your gain), so ask him for that also.
-Jabez did, and "God granted what he asked" (2 Chron.
-4:10b).
+Jabez did, and "God granted his request."

 Nineteen words.
 Twenty-one syllables.
 Seventy letters.
 One request.